WSGR logoWSGR logo

 IP Licensing

 Our clients are leading developers of IP across a range of industries, including the pharmaceutical, medical device, software, and hardware sectors.
-Working with the firm’s technology transactions practice—the largest of its kind in the United States—Wilson Sonsini’s antitrust team advises clients on the full gamut of IP licensing practices, including how to bundle licenses with services, cross-license IP to competitors, and enter exclusive IP licensing arrangements.
+Working with the firm’s Technology Transactions practice—the largest of its kind in the United States—Wilson Sonsini’s antitrust team advises clients on the full gamut of IP licensing practices, including how to bundle licenses with services, cross-license IP to competitors, and enter exclusive IP licensing arrangements.
 For example, we have counseled biotech companies on the tying of reagents to patent licenses for such reagents; pharmaceutical companies on the tying of diagnostic equipment to drugs; and software companies on the tying of operating systems to applications.

 Standard Setting and Patent Pooling